 Rome, to this day, is one of our favourite cities in the world.
 We even went back on our fifth wedding anniversary to relive the beauty and splendour of the Trevi Fountain.
 Italy had everything we could possibly want: good food, historical sites, streets to stroll through, beautiful views, nice people and adorable hotels.
 You don’t need a car in the major cities and can get around easily by train.
 It seemed like at every corner we turned in Rome, we were greeted by a piece of ancient history.
 Actually seeing the Colosseum was something amazing to experience as a couple.

 We didn’t know what we were missing until we tried oven-fired pizza in Florence.
 Trust me, until you eat this pizza, you don’t know what pizza is.
-We got married in December, so this was actually sort of the off-season for travel, but we got to see Venice lit up with string lights in preparation for Christmas.
+We got married in December, so this was actually off-season for travel, but we got to see Venice lit up with string lights in preparation for Christmas.
 To say that sipping wine by the water and strolling through the city’s little corridors lit with twinkle lights was romantic would be an understatement.
 It was exactly what I had imagined.
 I love telling people I spent my honeymoon in Italy because it was magic; not some generic beach vacation.
 Italy opened our eyes to the exciting and delicious world of travel."

-Matt from Little Roads Europe tell us that it's not just the cities to look forward to in Italy, but the beautiful experiences you can have during your road trip.:
+Matt from Little Roads Europe tell us that it's not just the cities to look forward to in Italy, but the beautiful experiences you can have during your road trip.

 "We took our honeymoon in Italy, starting in Rome and driving up through the country, ending in Venice.
 For us, it was the in-between that really drew us in - the authentic food, the lovely people, the wide landscapes, and the lack of tourist hordes.
 We had a few days at an agriturismo in Umbria, and a few more at another in Emilia-Romagna (the vast breadbasket area north of Tuscany), which was the region that really captured us so we would return again and again.
-This is the region of the food that we know and love in the States: Parmigiano-Reggiano cheese, balsamic vinegar, prosciutto and culatello and other salamis, beautifully stuffed tortellini pastas.
+This is the region of the food that we know and love in the States: Parmigiano-Reggiano cheese, balsamic vinegar, prosciutto and culatello and other salamis, beautifully stuffed tortellini pasta.
 Fewer tourists than most more well-known areas, beautiful landscapes and castles to visit, and wonderful people."

 Italy is a wonderful place for honeymoons and casual travellers who want to experience a wonderful world of food, culture and love.
 Like many other European countries, Italy can be experienced as a luxury destination but it can be a suitable option for backpackers and travellers interested in budget locations.
-Read more about Milan on a budget to get an idea of how to find great accommodation for less.